Who else needs a holiday?To make planning a bit easier, I have taken weather into account and listed some great local options for winter.

 If you are keen to get away from the city and enjoy the peace of nature, Drakensberg is a great option.
 Endless green hills and waterfalls make it a great hiking destination.
 For my most recent visit to Drakensberg, I stayed at Didima Resort in Central Drakensberg.
 The thatched chalets pair so beautifully with the mountain range backdrop.
 Honestly, Drakensberg looks like a painting.
 If you are not feeling up for hikes and outdoor activities you could make your Drakensberg trip a relaxing spa getaway with breathtaking views of the mountains.

 I love Joburg.
-I love that there is so much to do and that there are so many great places to eat.
+I love that there is so much to do and that there are so many great places to eat and eating is somehow better in winter.
 FOOD is happiness!
 I saw a post recently on the best burgers in Joburg and I have not been able to stop thinking about it.
 I think I would be satisfied if I spent the long weekend restaurant hopping.
 Who is with me?!

 Visit the markets, I find that they are vibrant and have an authentic South African flare.
 Visit Neighbourgoods market, Jozi Real Food Market or The Shed on R59 on Saturday.
 Visit Market on Main or Fourways Farmer's market on Sundays.